Areas of Expertise

 I receive referrals of patients with digestive diseases who desire Naturopathic treatment options; and often these are conditions that have defied diagnosis by other physicians.
 Many seek me out because of my expertise in diagnosing and treating small intestine bacterial overgrowth - including it's underlying causes.

 Having taught pathology and gastroenterology and having decades of experience in clinical practice, I have an extensive understanding of the diseases of the gastrointestinal tract.
-In addition, I also also have additional methods that allow me to assess proper organ function and often find successful treatments to regain normal function of the digestive system.
+In addition, I have methods that allow me to assess proper organ function and often find successful treatments to regain normal function of the digestive system.

 I also focus on the influence of stress on the body’s physiology and address these effects with a variety of natural treatments.